How to Create a Mobile App: A Complete Development Guide

 While it might seem like this was always the goal of software development, this is not the case.

-Software is built for people, but traditional development only targets the logical side of the building where behavior is optimized.
+Software is built for people, but traditional development only targets the logical side of the building, where behavior is optimized.

 When Swiss houseware company Zyliss wanted to design a new set of handy kitchen tools, a team of designers spent time with people in the kitchen.
-They noticed that some people licked their spoons before placing it in the sink.
+They noticed that some people licked their spoons before placing them in the sink.

 None of the questionnaires took note of this behavior, yet the team saw a less obvious need and addressed it with their design: “mouth-friendly” scoops.